SalwaAbdulla996/SPDRP1/ReadMe.md

 # Revealing Speakers Personas from Conversational Dialogues using NLP
-This repository contains the source code and the dataset for Revealing Speakers Personas from Conversational Dialogues using NLP paper which is a reproduction of the SPD task based on the the _EMNLP 2021_ paper [Detecting Speaker Personas from Conversational Texts](https://aclanthology.org/2021.emnlp-main.86.pdf).
+This repository contains the source code and the dataset for Revealing Speakers Personas from Conversational Dialogues using NLP paper by Salwa Abdulla From British University in Dubai which is a reproduction of the SPD task based on the the _EMNLP 2021_ paper [Detecting Speaker Personas from Conversational Texts](https://aclanthology.org/2021.emnlp-main.86.pdf).
 Jia-Chen Gu, Zhen-Hua Ling, Yu Wu, Quan Liu, Zhigang Chen, Xiaodan Zhu. <br>

 # This task is about reproducing the resutls of the reaserach paper Detecting Speaker Personas from Coversational Text